Best Moodle Proctoring Plugin

 Frequently Asked Questions

-A native Moodle quizaccess plugin keeps students, instructors, and reviewers inside one LMS.
+A native ProctorLink plugin keeps students, instructors, and reviewers inside one LMS.
 There is no second login, no grade sync delay, and no separate support queue when a candidate cannot launch the exam.
-Standalone portals can work for one-off certifications, but universities running weekly module tests usually prefer plugins that toggle proctoring per quiz in existing course admin.
+Standalone portals can work for one-off certifications, but universities running weekly module tests usually prefer proctoring plugins that toggle monitoring per quiz in existing course admin.

 Sources & references